 - Jaundice.
 This means that the skin and whites of the eyes look yellow.
 Jaundice is a major sign of liver damage.
 It usually appears after other symptoms have started to go away.

-Most people who have chronic infection have no symptoms.
+Many people who have a chronic infection have no symptoms.

 Most people who have hepatitis B have an acute (short-term) infection.

 - They start to feel better after 2 to 3 weeks.
 They develop antibodies to hepatitis B. These antibodies give them lifelong protection against getting infected again.

 - A small number of people have symptoms that last for months and sometimes years.